grahampugh/AutoPkgSetup/README.md

 ## What does it do?

 * Installs command line tools if not present (because `git` is required for AutoPkg)
 * Downloads, installs and configures the latest version of AutoPkg
 * Uses AutoPkg to install JSSImporter
 * Configures JSSImporter

-The scripts are idempotent.
+The script is idempotent.
 It is safe to run if the Xcode Command Line Tools, AutoPkg and/or JSSImporter are already installed.
-They will be updated if they are out of date.
+They will only be updated if they are out of date.
 Any existing AutoPkg repos will also be updated.

 ### Prerequisites